 - Ginkgo biloba

 Please be sure to read the guide in its entirety, as Dr. Burrascano goes into many details about how and why you should be taking each of these.
+Please note that while you can purchase these items from a standard grocery store, you may want to research higher-quality options.

 Yoga and meditation are possibly the most helpful techniques when dealing with Lyme.